mozilla/bigquery-backfill/backfill/2020-01-23-sync-ping/README.md

-It may be useful to do a quick run with a subset of data in order to make sure the scripts are all properly configured by writing a subset of the backfill input to a table and then running the script on the subset:
+It may be useful to do a quick run with a subset of data in order to make sure the scripts are all properly configured by writing a subset of the backfill input to a table and then running the script on the subset.
+An important thing to remember to do is to delete the data written in the test; clean up can be done by rerunning the `mirror-prod-tables` script.

 ```sql
 SELECT